AeonShift-Magic/web-points-calculator/README.md

 This codebase is ready-to-use for Magic The Gathering™ cards, using Scryfall as source.
 The code is pluggable to be used with other sources of data, or licenses.

+**Note: this project requires PHP 8.4+, Composer, and Symfony basic knowledge to be set up.**

 ### Setting up locally

 Just do